THOMASELOVE/500-classes-2025/class06/README.md

 - [OSIA Selections](https://github.com/THOMASELOVE/500-classes-2025/tree/main/osia)
 - Kubo et al. (2020) as an example for OSIA
 - Some Extensions to Propensity Matching and Hansen (2004)

+## Announcements

+1. **By class time**, the Lab 2 Answer Sketch should be posted to our Shared Drive.
+2. **By class time**, all of the OSIA articles should be [available here](https://github.com/THOMASELOVE/500-classes-2025/tree/main/osia).

 ## Reminders